 - Running regularly

 - Doing martial arts

 Now, all of this information comes with a caveat: do what makes you happy!
 If you love to run, or play ultimate frisbee 4 days a week, go for it.
 Just be sure to temper your goals if you’re ALSO trying to accomplish a billion other things too.
 Just temper your expectations as to what will be possible.

 If you are looking for more specific guidance on how to build muscle naturally, or you’ve been at it for months/years without getting results and think you’re a lost cause, you’re not alone!

 I honestly thought I was a lost cause because I spent 6 years training to bulk up and saw no results.
-It wasn’t because of my genetics, it was because I was following bad advice, had a bad training program, and didn’t have the right nutritional strategy!
+Despite the story I told myself, it wasn’t because of my genetics.
+It was because I was following bad advice, had a bad training program, and didn’t have the right nutritional strategy!

-If you are somebody that is tired of not getting results, wants to avoid trial-and-error, or you just want to be told exactly what to do to reach your goals, check out our popular 1-on-1 coaching program.
+If you are tired of not getting results, want to avoid trial-and-error, or you just want to be told exactly what to do to reach your goals, check out our popular 1-on-1 Coaching Program.
 You’ll work with our certified NF instructors who will get to know you better than you know yourself and program your workouts and nutrition strategy for you.

 Now, if you are somebody that is more of the “do-it-yourself” type, check out our self-paced online course, the Nerd Fitness Academy.
 The Academy has 20+ workouts for both bodyweight or weight training, a benchmark test to determine your starting workout, HD demonstrations of every movement, boss battles so you know when you to level up your routine, meal plans, a questing system, and supportive community.